SERGEYDJUM/dwm_eotf_rs/README.md

 # About
-This is an alternative implementation of the idea from the [dwm_eotf](https://github.com/ledoge/dwm_eotf).
+This is an alternative implementation of the idea from the [dwm_eotf](https://github.com/ledoge/dwm_eotf) with additional features.

 This version is more stable, as it does not require multiple tries for it to work (as far as I can tell).